PetoLau/jekyll-now/_posts/2016-11-28-Forecast-double-seasonal-time-series-with-multiple-linear-regression-in-R.md

 In these animations we can see that the behavior of the electricity consumption can be very stochastic and many external factors influence it (holidays, weather etc.), so it's a challenging task.

 In my next post, I will continue with the introduction of regression methods, this time with GAM (Generalized Additive Model).

+Script for the creation of this whole post can be found on [my github repo](https://github.com/PetoLau/petolau.github.io/tree/master/_Rscripts).